New: Republic of the Congo Holidays

 Away we go!

-I didn’t go out on this trip alone – I was in fact tagging along on a trip that was happening already with the founder and Chairman of Play it Forward, Oliver Brendon, the CEO of Play it Forward, Jake Criswick and a team of staff from Olly’s travel company, Attraction Tickets.com The intention behind this visit was to see the work that Play it Forward are doing in person, on the ground.
+I didn’t go out on this trip alone – I was in fact tagging along on a trip that was happening already.
+I went with the founder and Chairman of Play it Forward, Oliver Brendon, the CEO of Play it Forward, Jake Criswick, and a team of staff from Olly’s travel company, Attraction Tickets.com The intention behind this visit was to see the work that Play it Forward are doing in person.
 And my goodness, we learned a lot.

 The Play it Forward office in Livingstone is an unassuming concrete building in an otherwise mostly suburban area that looks like it could be someone’s house.
 There is a well-worn sign outside the gate that could be easily missed if you didn’t know what you were looking for.
-Inside the rooms are well-protected from the overbearing sun, offering respite from the midday heat, despite there being no air-conditioning.
+Inside the rooms are well-protected from the overbearing sun, offering respite from the midday heat, despite the lack of air-conditioning.

-Indeed, in Livingstone, air-conditioning is an extreme luxury, particularly at the moment as Zambia, as the country gets the majority of its power from hydro-electric dams, and all of southern Africa is currently experiencing one of the worst droughts seen in decades.
-Rolling blackouts are common in this part of the world, and the hotel I stayed in (amusingly named “Fawlty Towers”) had a built-in policy of no power to the rooms between 9am and sunset.
+Indeed, in Livingstone, air-conditioning is an extreme luxury, particularly in Zambia, as the country gets the majority of its power from hydro-electric dams, and all of southern Africa is currently experiencing one of the worst droughts seen in decades.
+Rolling blackouts are common in this part of the world, and the hotel I stayed in (amusingly named “Fawlty Towers”) had a built-in policy of no power to the rooms between 9 am and sunset.
 Surprisingly, these blackouts are very easy to adapt to, particularly when you are out and about all day.

 Play it Forward staff at the office with volunteer group (including me!)